 Since the start of the global HIV epidemic, in many regions, women have remained at a much higher risk of HIV infection than men.
 Young women and adolescent girls in particular, account for a disproportionate number of new HIV infections among young people living with HIV.

-There are an estimated 380,000 new HIV infections among young women aged 15-24 every year, accounting for 60% of all new HIV infections among young people in 2013.
+In 2013, there were an estimated 380,000 new HIV infections among young women aged 15 to 24 every year, accounting for 60% of all new HIV infections among young people.
 80% of all young women living with HIV live in sub-Saharan Africa.1

 Moreover, HIV remains the leading cause of death among women of reproductive age, yet access to HIV testing and treatment remains low.